PlayboyPrime/ModalMod/tutorials/How to use Variables.md

-Go to the submit part of config.json and choose wich type of message you want to choose, in this case i will use replyToInteraction.
+Go to the submit part of config.json and choose wich type of message you want.
+In this case I will use replyToInteraction.

 Check [Explainations.md](https://github.com/PlayboyPrime/ModalMod/blob/main/Explanations.md) for all variables

-In my case i want to write Thanks (username) for your submission!
+In my case I want to write Thanks (username) for your submission!

-To do this i will have to use the {user.name} variable.
+To do this I will have to use the {user.name} variable.

 Example: